Rochester Institute of Technology: Student Government

 The Student Government consists of an elected student senate and a cabinet appointed by the president and vice president.
 Elections for academic and community senators occur each spring, along with the elections for the president and vice president.
 The cabinet is appointed by the president and vice president.

 The Student Government is an advocate for students and is responsible for basic representation as well as improving campus for students.
 The Student Government endorses proposal that are brought before the University Council.

 Academic Senate

 The Academic Senate is responsible for representing faculty within the shared governance system.
 The Academic Senate has 43 senators.

 Staff Council

 The Staff Council represents staff in the shared governance system.

 Notable alumni

-RIT has over 125,000 alumni worldwide.
+RIT has over 154,000 alumni worldwide.
 Eleven RIT alumni, affiliates, and faculty members have been recipients of the Pulitzer Prize, winning a total of 15 prizes.

-Notable alumni include Fredericka Douglass Sprague Perry, a philanthropist, a pioneer in the welfare of Black children, and the granddaughter of Frederick Douglass; Bob Duffy, former New York Lieutenant Governor; Tom Curley, former president and CEO of the Associated Press; Daniel Carp, former chairman of the Eastman Kodak Company; John Resig, software developer and creator of jQuery; N. Katherine Hayles, critical theorist; Austin McChord, founder and CEO of Datto; Jack Van Antwerp, former director of photography for The Wall Street Journal; and photojournalist Bernie Boston.
+Notable alumni include Koo Kwang-mo, chairman and CEO of LG Corporation, Roman Yampolskiy, a computer scientist and leading researcher on AI safety and cybersecurity, Fredericka Douglass Sprague Perry, a philanthropist, a pioneer in the welfare of Black children, and the granddaughter of Frederick Douglass; Bob Duffy, former New York Lieutenant Governor; Tom Curley, former president and CEO of the Associated Press; Daniel Carp, former chairman of the Eastman Kodak Company; John Resig, software developer and creator of jQuery; N. Katherine Hayles, critical theorist; Austin McChord, founder and CEO of Datto; Jack Van Antwerp, former director of photography for The Wall Street Journal; and photojournalist Bernie Boston, and Steve Matteson, the designer of popular typefaces Curlz and Open Sans.